DarkJaslo/Domains/README.md

 <p>

 The [viewer](https://github.com/DarkJaslo/game-viewer) program can be used to watch games.
 So far, it is a C++ application that runs on Linux.
 It takes the standard output of a Game as input, and allows moving across the rounds freely, both forwards and backwards.
 Space toggles the animation and left/right arrow keys allow moving from round to round.

+There is also a web page with very similar capabilities, but it is still WIP.
 </p>